deka108/wordsgen/README.md

 Notes:
 - For a faster querying performance, add more restrictive conditions to the random word generator.
--  To use your own corpus, put your words in file separated by line then copy the corpus file under the wordsgen/corpus directory.
+- To use a custom corpus, put your words in a file separated by line then copy the corpus file under the wordsgen/corpus directory.
 Example of the custom corpus can be seen in `wordsgen/corpus/oxford_adj_corpus.tsv`

 ### Words Filters
 1. Length of the Letters